sebastianpod/FANUC-TechPlay/ShapeSorter_UI/README.txt

 - **GRID_SANITIZER**: This program continuously checks all 16 cell registers to ensure they contain only valid values.
 If any register is set to a value outside this range, it is automatically corrected to 3 (EMPTY).

-**note:** FANUC Background Logic does not support loops or iterative commands.
+**Note:** FANUC Background Logic does not support loops or iterative commands.
 Each register must be validated individually using `IF` statements.

+## Instalation

+**Manual HTML Deployment**
+	- The source HTML file is included for custom installation on a FANUC teach pendant.
+   	- To install:
+		- Copy the HTML file to an external directory.
+     	- On the teach pendant, navigate to **FILE** and load the HTML file to the `/FR` directory in the controller memory.
+     	- Set the system variable `$TX_SCREEN` to point to the HTML file path: '/FR/ShapeSorterUI.htm'

 ## License